matrix-org/matrix-spec/content/client-server-api/_index.md

 This login flow uses the [authorization code grant](#authorization-code-grant) and is suitable for clients where the following criteria are met:

-- The is a web browser available for the user to complete authentication and authorization.
+- There is a web browser available for the user to complete authentication and authorization.
 - The client can receive the callback via a redirect from the web browser.